 Establish a regular shampoo and conditioning regime.
 Now is the time to go for deep conditioning treatments and hair masks.
 Your hair is being exposed to dryness and dust, so extra attention is required.

 Shampoo your hair at least and use conditioner every week and use a hair treatment every two weeks.
 Be careful not to wash your hair more than once a week, so as not to strip your scalp of its natural oils.

-Use a hair food/oil on your hair twice a day and drink of lots of water.
-You can use Castor, Jojoba or Coconut oils, which can be bought at a local health and beauty shops.
+Use a hair food/oil on your hair twice a day and drink lots of water.
+You can use Castor, Jojoba, or Coconut oils, which can be bought at local health and beauty shops.
 By doing this you lock in the moisture for longer.

 Speaking of oil, if the itch to colour has got you, do it with a shade from the Ultra Gloss range.
 Each shade is enriched with baobab oil, honey and coconut oil for naturally shiny and healthy-looking hair.

 With dry weather comes breakage.
 Be prepared.
 Split ends are also on the horizon, so don’t let them catch you off guard.
 Get your hairstylist to trim off your ends every 6-8 weeks, depending on how quickly your hair grows out.

 If you’re relaxing your hair this winter, be sure to treat it every two weeks.
 Why don’t you get a colour from Inecto Unlimited?
 With this colour range, it’s safe to relax and colour your hair, on the same day.